-- a) Application fees are non-refundable. - b) A full or partial refund (up to 75%) is due to the student if he/she drops a course or withdraws during Add/Drop period. - c) A full refund is due to the student should a course be cancelled. - d) No refund is due to student in such cases as: - administrative dismissals or withdrawals; - student not receiving a passing or desired grade; - student paying tuition for courses where admission requirements or course prerequisites were not met; - student paying tuition for a course not required; or - an admissions or course registration issue due to student's error.
+- a) Application fees are non-refundable. - A full or partial refund (up to 50%) is due to the student if he/she drops a course or withdraws during Add/Drop period. - c) A full refund is due to the student should a course be cancelled. - d) No refund is due to the student in the following cases: - o administrative dismissals or withdrawals; - student not receiving a passing or desired grade; - student paid tuition for courses where admission requirements or course prerequisites were not met; - student switches into a new program or track; - o student paid for a course that was not required; and - registration or processing issue due to student's error.